 - Verizon - Verizon Internet provides two tiers of DSL service.
 Their enhanced plan claims speeds up to 15Mbps, at a rate of $40/month when you also subscribe to home phone service.

-- CenturyLink - CenturyLink Internet - this DSL specialist offers some of the fastest DSL speeds available in my high-speed internet comparison.
+- CenturyLink - this DSL specialist offers some of the fastest DSL speeds available in my high-speed internet comparison.
 At speeds of up to 40Mbps for $34.95/month, CenturyLink keeps pace with many popular cable internet providers.
-They do, however, require a contract.
+The internet plans, however, require a contract.

 While we tend to think of DSL as a fading technology, it may very well soon be a premium option offered by the fastest internet providers.
 Press release firm Marketwired reports that DSL technology called G.fast can now provide speeds of up to 750Mbps for both downloading and uploading.
-This is 50x faster than speeds currently used by most households, an incredible achievement for data delivered through the humble phone line.
+This is 50x faster than the internet access currently available to most households, an incredible achievement for data delivered through the humble phone line.
 While AT&T and others are testing G.fast for deployment, there is no word yet on exactly when this technology will be widely available to consumers.

 Fiber Optic Internet